 Asiatique the Riverfront has been on my list of places to visit now for a while and unlike many places in Bangkok it is relatively easy to get to.

-So if you have a short vacation in Bangkok, set aside one evening to visit this up and coming tourist attraction and don’t forget to take your camera as you are bound to get some great images of the Bangkok riverside area.
+If you have a short vacation in Bangkok, then set aside one evening to visit this up and coming tourist attraction and don’t forget to take your camera as you are bound to get some great images of the Bangkok riverside area.

 Asiatique the Riverfront is touted as the biggest lifestyle project on the banks of the Chao Phraya River and consists of shops, restaurants, bars and an outdoor theatre.